rusefi/rusefi_documentation/MREAdapter72.md

 -While MREAdapter72 is still functional and supported there are very few of those in the wild
 ```

-Miata stuff has evolved to <https://beermoneymotorsports.com/> offerings
+Miata stuff has evolved to Hellen offerings

 Mazda Miata MX5 NB2 2001-2005 Standalone